McCarthy elected House speaker in rowdy post-midnight vote

 Trump may have played a role in swaying some holdouts — having called into a meeting of Republican freshmen the night before, and called other members ahead of voting.
 He had urged Republicans to wrap up their public dispute.

-As Rep. Mike Garcia nominated McCarthy on Friday, he also thanked the U.S. Capitol Police who were given a standing ovation for protecting lawmakers and the legislative seat of democracy on Jan.
+As Republican Mike Garcia nominated McCarthy on Friday, he also thanked the U.S. Capitol Police who were given a standing ovation for protecting lawmakers and the legislative seat of democracy on Jan.
 6.

 But in nominating the Democratic leader Jeffries, Democrat Jim Clyburn recalled the horror of that day and told his colleagues: “The eyes of the country are on us today,” he said.